Soliton resolution for the energy-critical nonlinear heat equation in the radial case: Preliminaries

-\end{proof} The coercivity of the nonlinear energy $E$ plays an important role in the proof of Theorem~\ref{thm:main} since localized energy inequalities will imply smallness of the energy, which we would like to transfer to $\calE$-norm to deduce smallness of $\calE$-norm.
-This would in turn help us proving that distance function $\bfd(t)$ is small which is ultimately what we are after.
-Thus we would like to compare $E(u)$ with $\|u\|_{\calE}.$ This is not always possible, however when $\|u\|_{\calE}$ is small then we can prove such an estimate.
-The following lemma is inspired by the energy trapping argument in \cite{kenig-merle}. \begin{lem}[Global Trapping] Let $v\in \E$ and let $\delta>0$ such that
+which on re-arranging implies \eqref{eqn:radial-sobolev}. \end{proof} \begin{rem} Note that from the above argument if $v\in C^\infty_c((r_1,r_2))$ where $0<r_1<r_2\leq \infty$ then we also have \EQ{ |v(r)|\leq \frac{1}{r^{(D-2)/2}}\|v\|_{\cE(r_1,r_2)} } for all $r\in (r_1,r_2).$ \end{rem} The coercivity of the nonlinear energy $E$ plays an important role in the proof of Theorem~\ref{thm:main} since localized energy inequalities will imply smallness of the energy, which we would like to transfer to the $\calE$-norm to deduce smallness of $\calE$-norm.
+This would, in turn, help us prove that the distance function $\bfd(t)$ is small, which is ultimately what we are after.
+Thus we would like to compare $E(u)$ with $\|u\|_{\calE}.$ This is not always possible, however when $\|u\|_{\calE}$ is small then we can prove such an estimate. \begin{lem}[Coercivity of Nonlinear Energy for small $\cE$--norm] There exist constants $\delta, C>0$ with the following properties.
+Let $v\in \E$ be such that $\|v\|_{\cE}\leq \delta$.
+Then